OmniSharp/omnisharp-vim/README.md

 ```

 ##### libuv
 OmniSharp-Roslyn also requires [libuv](http://libuv.org/) on Linux and Mac.
-This is typically a simple install step, e.g. `brew install libuv` on Mac, `apt-get install libuv1-dev` on debian/Ubuntu, `pacman -S libuv` on arch linux, `dnf install libuv libuv-devel` on Fedora, etc.
+This is typically a simple install step, e.g. `brew install libuv` on Mac, `apt-get install libuv1-dev` on debian/Ubuntu, `pacman -S libuv` on arch linux, `dnf install libuv libuv-devel` on Fedora/CentOS, etc.

+Please note that if your distro has a "dev" package (`libuv1-dev`, `libuv-devel` etc.) then you will probably need it.

 ### Install Python
 Install the latest version of python 3 ([Python 3.7](https://www.python.org/downloads/release/python-370/)) or 2 ([Python 2.7.15](https://www.python.org/downloads/release/python-2715/)).